A hungry lion seeks out the weakest member of a herd. Once he spots a vulnerability, he goes in for the kill.

-Dance/movement therapy is a modality that addresses non-verbal communication.
-Hornthal uses this treatment method in schools to help kids learn how to empathize and embrace compassion, and in workplaces where adults struggle with grown-up bullies.
+Dance/movement therapy is a modality that addresses nonverbal communication.
+Hornthal uses this treatment method in schools to help kids learn how to empathize and embrace compassion, and in workplaces where even adults can struggle with grown-up bullies.

 Hornthal says people who get their spirit crushed easily show it in their body for everyone to see.
 For example, people who are hurt by a bully’s words often adopt the same kind of wounded posture they might take if they were punched in the gut: hunched over, looking down, and afraid to make eye contact.
 It’s the sign of an easy mark for an insecure, power-hungry bully.

 “If somebody doesn’t like who we are, we have the ability to be OK with it in our bodies,” Hornthal said.
 “If I can stand up for myself, be present to who I am, my beliefs, and my values, then other people’s words can bounce off of me and won’t impact me as much.
 But that’s easier said than done.”